Skip to main content

 {Article VIII; Section IX}

-AFA-CWA utilizes both a paper ballot system and an electronic ballot system for officer elections and contract ratification ballots.
-Both means of voting outlined in our Constitution & Bylaws follow the strict guidelines set forth by the Department of Labor.
+AFA-CWA utilizes an electronic ballot system for officer elections, contract ratification ballots, and Strike ballots.
+The self-nomination and balloting process outlined in our Constitution & Bylaws follow the strict guidelines set forth by the Department of Labor.

 A. The Nomination Process